-Youdao, Inc. (DAO) CEO Feng Zhou on Q3 2020 Results - Earnings Call Transcript

 Second, we leverage our expertise in content development in this area to launch and quickly iterate new course offerings.
 Our staple courses continue to do well.
 For example, Logical English [Foreign Language] grew over 100% in gross billings year-over-year.

-Practical English courses released this year including English Recitation Camp [Foreign Language] and Oral English Training [Foreign Language] have ramped quickly, which become the major component of our adult with over five times growth year-over-year in gross billings.
+The practical English courses released this year, including English Recitation Camp [Foreign Language] and Oral English Training [Foreign Language] have ramped quickly, which become the major component of our adult with over five times growth year-over-year in gross billings.

 Our intelligent learning devices also grew at an accelerated clip in Q3, with revenues reaching RMB 163 million, up 289% year-over-year and 89% quarter-over-quarter.
 We shipped about 250,000 units of our Dictionary Pen 2.0, up 59% from Q2.
 Over 70% of our dictionary pens were purchased by or for a K-12 user.

 We continue to integrate software and hardware here to deliver even more seamless experiences.
-For example, you can now scan words or phrases with your dictionary pen and read the results on your phone screen, which is even faster than using the pen alone.
-In Q4, we are launching a new dictionary pen and we are confident that it will further strengthen our leading position in intelligent learning devices.
+For example, you can now scan words or phrases with your Dictionary Pen and read the results on your phone screen, which is even faster than using the phone – using the pen alone.
+In Q4, we are launching a new Dictionary Pen and we are confident that it will further strengthen our leading position in intelligent learning devices.

 Let me say a few more words about how we look at learning devices.
 During the last two years in the market, we have clearly witnessed the introduction of a flourishing set of smart learning devices that parents and kids both love.
 We believe every kid will eventually own one or more of these devices.
 And these devices will be more and more tightly integrated with online learning services, leading to important cross-selling and other opportunities.